 - Creating your own teething toys can be cost-effective and personal.

-- Natural wooden toys prioritize safety and eco-friendliness for your baby.
+- Natural wooden toys prioritise safety and eco-friendliness for your baby.

 - This DIY project fosters creativity and mindfulness in parenting.